Repair Code 28 Device Errors

 If you have created a restore point, you can simply go back to that point so that you use the device drivers before the update was done.
 None of your data will be affected by this and you can rollback several PC drivers in one operation.
 To go back to a restore point, select System Restore from the Control Panel and choose to restore to the latest or a previous restore point.

-Right click each device and click Properties in the popup menu, then click the Driver tab to see details of the installed device driver.
+Right click the device and click Properties in the popup menu, then click the Driver tab to see details of the installed device driver.

 Repair Code 10 Device Errors